RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 ![Blank screen on Mac](img/tkinter-mac-python2.jpg)

-This is due to using Python 2.7.
+This may be due to using Python 2.7.
 Any Mac users, make sure to run `python3 pacman.py` (or otherwise ensure you are using Python 3, not 2.x).
+Another cause seems to be related to using the wrong virtual environment.
+From a student:
+"To resolve this, I switched to using the Python 3.9 virtual environment as the interpreter, which corrected the issues.
+I initially tried using Pyenv with Python 3.9, but it still didn't work.
+Then I switched to Conda, and surprisingly, everything started working fine."

 ## Can't fit the Pacman window in my screen, can I resize it?